 Chef Simon Bryant has become somewhat of a local celebrity, having appeared on a national weekly TV program.
 Although his restaurant has a lively and relaxed atmosphere, Bryant is renowned for his insistence on top-quality local produce.
 The menu from the open kitchen changes every season, but always makes use of local specialties from the Fleurieu Peninsula, Kangaroo Island, and the local Central Markets around the corner.
 If Australia's national animal is on the menu, give it a try here.

 This Tapas-inspired restaurant and adjacent bar is packed to the rafters most nights of the week.
 Head to the bar for the perfect ambience for enjoying smaller plates of delicious fine-sliced meats, white anchovies or confit potato-and-onion Spanish omelet.
 Opt to be seated at a table with comfortable leather chairs for a more hearty option such as marsala braised Ox tail and cheek, celeriac puree, and heirloom carrots and jus.
 There's a shared wall with the neighboring Sangria bar, which is also popular, especially for the wide variety of sangria cocktails on offer.
-Be prepared to share your drinking and eating space—all corners of this restaurant can get busy.

 This restaurant, located in Adelaide's premier Asian dining strip, features a fusion of modern Chinese dishes with traditional spices and fresh local produce.
 The food here is sensational; the wine and cocktail lists are intriguing; the service is flawless and friendly; and the ambience is second to none thanks to the funky decor and trendy vibe.
 The tangy tamarind duck keeps the customers coming back and the serving sizes on a full order of appetizers and entrées could be a challenge, albeit one to be relished, even without dessert.